JYCabello/DeFuncto/docs/fundamentals/fetch_filter_transform_iterate.md

 ```

 ## Fetch
 Getting data from the outside world into the system.
 Every example of information processing starts with this step.
-From
+Parsing user input in a form or a CLI, processing an HTTP request in your server, making a query to your database or reading the input from an humidity sensor.
+In general, anything that can fail in a non-deterministic fashion and gives you data on success.

+In C#, we usually wrap those in the class `Task<TypeToFetch>`, this is mainly meant to achieve asynchrony [^1]
 ## Filter
 ## Transform
 ## Iterate

+[^1]: Releasing the current thread